vishnu350/st/README.md

     am -i st+

-Else, you can just download the latest AppImage from the [release section](https://github.com/vishnu350/st/releases).
-Rename it to **st+** and place it in your system PATH.
-You must also manually install the st+ terminfo (required), manpage and nautilus script.
-Do this by running these commands from within st+ (create the dirs if needed):
+Or just download it from the [release section](https://github.com/vishnu350/st/releases), rename it to **st+** and place it in your system PATH.

-    sudo tic -sx $APPDIR/st.info                                             # Required
-    sudo cp $APPDIR/st+.1 /usr/local/share/man/man1/.                        # Optional
-    sudo cp $APPDIR/open-terminal.py /usr/share/nautilus-python/extensions/. # Optional
+Next, run the post installation setup script from within st+:

+    sudo $APPDIR/post-install

+This will download a nerdfont of your choice and setup the terminfo/manpage/nautilus script.
+This script can be run multiple times to download additional fonts, if you wish to do so.

 Notes on AppImage install flow:
 - AM will support auto-updates with checksum integrity verification.
-- If [AM/Appman](https://github.com/ivan-hc/AM) was not used, then the manpage, terminfo and nautilus scripts must be installed manually.
 - AppImages will be larger in size, but there will be virtually zero difference in performance.
-- Fira Code nerd-fonts are not included by default.
-You must install it manually and set it in `~/.st.conf`.
+- Prior to removing st+ from your system, remember to run the cleanup script via `sudo $APPDIR/post-install uninstall`.

 # Installation (Manual Build)